levaitamas/HANS/README.md

 # Usage

-HANS follows a basic client-server architecture.
+HANS follows a client-server architecture.
 It provides various
-clients: a web interface on which the audience can signal the server, and a graphical user interface on which parameters of the server's AI can be set.
+clients: a web interface on which the audience can trigger the server, and a graphical user interface on which OSC triggers can be sent or parameters of the server's AI component can be set.

 ## 1. Start Your Audio and Midi System